wotakumoe/wotaku/glossary/manga.md

 It indicated this is a fixed version after the initial upload.
 If there are further fixes, it will be put as f2, f3 etc.

 ### PRE
-It indicates publishers has released the manga with issues.
-PRE2 means publishers have fixed some of those issues but not all of them.
+It indicates that a digital release has issues the publisher has yet to fix (like missing/duplicated pages).
+PRE2 means the publisher has fixed some of those issues, but not all of them.

 ### Format
 CBZ is the most common file format for manga.
 CBZ is just a Zip container.
 There are also CBR(RAR), CB7(7zip), PDF, ePub etc. The image files inside is generally jpeg and png.